shayaanc4/FlappyDash/README.md

  How to Run

-	1. Compile the Verilog modules and schematics using Quartus Prime.
+	1. Compile the Verilog modules and schematics using Quartus Prime (or another EDA of your choosing).
 	2. Connect and configure the DE0-CV FPGA board pins using the .qsf file.
 	3. Connect the VGA output to a monitor.
 	4. Use the input switch to control the object and enjoy the game!